 - S6Q1A This question is asked to those who did not work last calendar week.
 Ask if they do you have a job, business or family farm from which you were absent last week to which you expect to return.
-Record YES/NO accordingly. - S6Q1B Ask when they expect to return to this job and indicate the date accordingly.
+Record YES/NO accordingly. - S6Q1B Ask when they expect to return to this job and select from the list of options displayed accordingly. - S6Q1C Ask why the respondent did not work last calendar week.
+DO NOT read the answer options aloud; select the most appropriate response based on what the respondent reports as the MAIN reason he/she did not work last week. - Asked only of respondents that were working during the previous interview, but have stopped working.

-- S6Q1C Ask why the respondent did not work last calendar week.
-DO NOT read the answer options aloud; select the most appropriate response based on what the respondent reports as the MAIN reason he/she did not work last week. - S6Q3 Asked only of respondents that have stopped working.
 DO NOT read the answer options aloud; select the most appropriate response based on what the respondent reports as the MAIN reason he/she stopped working. - S6Q3A This question is about job search and is asked to those who did not work in the last week and have no job or family business or family farm to return to.
 Note that this question is asked so far as the respondent did not work in the last week, irrespective of their work status before the baseline interview.
 Ask if they did anything to find a paid job or start a new business.
 Record YES/NO accordingly. - S6Q3B Record the MAIN action that the respondent took in the past 4 weeks to find a job or start a business.
-DO NOT READ OUT THE OPTIONS. - S6Q4A This question is asked to those who worked during the last week or did not work last week but have a job they expect to return to.
-Ask if this is the same job they were doing before mid-March or Last Interview and record the response accordingly. - S6Q4B Ask for the main reason why the respondent changed job since the Last Interview or before mid-March.
+DO NOT READ OUT THE OPTIONS. - S6Q4A This question is asked to those who worked during the last week.
+The description of the job they did during the last interview will be prefilled and displayed in the question for them to verify if it is the same job they are did in the last week.
+Ask if this is the same job they were doing during the last interview and record the response accordingly. - S6Q4B This question is asked to those who have changed jobs since the last interview (Q4a is NO).
+Ask for the main reason why the respondent changed job since the last Interview.
 Select the appropriate response.
 The enumerator is in charge of coding the answer into different categories.
 These categories should not be read to the respondent.
-DO NOT READ OUT OPTIONS. - S6Q5 Ask and select the sector in which the respondent works in.
+DO NOT READ OUT OPTIONS. - This question is also asked to those who have changed jobs since the last interview (Q4a is NO).
+Ask and select the sector in which the respondent works in.
 Be careful when categorizing respondent's work into the appropriate sector.
 DO NOT READ OUT THE OPTIONS. - S6Q6 This refers to the type of relationship between the person and who they work for.